sudo-adduser-jordan/jetbrains-hyperskill-projects/README.md

 ## Install

 All projects were developed in a windows enviroment and should run with no to little configuration.
+Paths may need to be updated.

 ## Usage